wangdong-dorian/Astro_Scripts/README.md

 - Handle at most three 3D datacubes at the same time
 - Perform a quick check of data's spectra for any region
 - Create P-V diagrams by coordinates or any two points in the map
-- Match with at most catalogues
+- Match with at most two catalogues
 - Make adjustable contours for graphs
 - Save graphs for scientific use
 - Easy to add new functionalities...